 19. Manner of Giving Notice.

 19.2 Except as otherwise specified in the Agreement, all notices, permissions and approvals shall be in writing and shall be deemed to have been given upon (a) personal delivery; (b) the second business day after mailing; or (c) the day of sending by email (except that email shall not be sufficient for notices of termination or an indemnifiable claim ("Legal Notice")).
 Billing-related notices to Subscriber shall be addressed to the relevant billing contact designated by Subscriber.
 All other Services related notices to Subscriber shall be addressed to the relevant Services system administrator or other person designated by Subscriber in writing or in the Services’ user interface dashboard.
-Legal Notices to Algolia should be addressed to Legal@Algolia.com or Attn: General Counsel, Algolia, Inc. 589 Howard Street, Suite 5, San Francisco, CA 94105 or Algolia SAS, 55 Rue d’Amsterdam 75008 Paris, France, as applicable.
+Legal Notices to Algolia should be addressed to legal@Algolia.com or Attn: General Counsel, Algolia, Inc., a Delaware corporation, with offices at 301 Howard St, 3rd floor, San Francisco, CA 94105, or Algolia SAS, 55 Rue d’Amsterdam 75008 Paris, France, as applicable.

 20. Governing Law and Jurisdiction.